samandeveloper/Python-data-projects/04. Data Visualization with Python/07. Data Visualization Final Project/README.md

-## In this code, we use SQL with Python and create Histogram, Distribution, Box, Bubble, Line charts.
+## In this code, we use SQL with Python and create Histogram, Distribution, Box, Bubble, Bar, and Line charts.
 The result images are as follows:

 #### 1. Histogram Plot of ConvertedComp column in the master table:
 <img width="569" alt="histogram" src="https://github.com/user-attachments/assets/394ae9fe-df3c-4a44-8bdc-5d3b23e23ea9">